-Speak to all the young people involved separately, gain a statement of facts from them and use consistent language and open questions for each account.
-Ask the young people to tell you what happened.
-Use open questions, (T.E.D) Tell me, Explain to me, Describe to me or 'where, when, who'.
+- using consistent language and open questions for each account. - using open questions, (T.E.D) Tell me, Explain to me, Describe to me or 'where, when, who'.
 (What happened?
 Who observed the incident?
 What was seen?
 What was heard?
-Did anyone intervene?).
-It is very important to not interrogate or ask leading guestions.
+Did anyone intervene?). - It is very important to not interrogate or ask leading questions.